-Indonesia — the world’s third largest democracy with the world’s largest Muslim population — is one of Australia’s most important bilateral relationships.
-We enjoy extensive cooperation including on strategic, economic, security, development and education issues.
-In 2024, Australia and Indonesia celebrate 75 years of diplomatic relations.
+Indonesia – the world’s third largest democracy with the world’s largest Muslim population – is one of Australia’s most important bilateral relationships.
+We enjoy extensive cooperation including on strategic, economic, security, development and education matters.
+In 2024, Australia and Indonesia celebrated 75 years of diplomatic relations.
 Australia’s diplomatic network in Indonesia includes our embassy in Jakarta and consulates-general in Bali, Surabaya and Makassar.

 Bilateral relations

 The relationship is underpinned by regular high-level meetings.
-These include the Annual Leaders' Meeting; Foreign and Defence Ministers' 2+2 Meeting; Ministerial Council on Law and Security; Economic, Trade and Investment Ministers' Meeting (ETIMM); the Economic Policy Dialogue and the Ministerial Energy Dialogue.
+These include the Annual Leaders' Meeting; 2+2 Foreign and Defence Ministers' Meeting; Ministerial Council on Law and Security; Economic, Trade and Investment Ministers' Meeting; the Economic Policy Dialogue; and the Ministerial Energy Dialogue.

-Prime Minister Anthony Albanese announced commitments at the ASEAN-Australia Special Summit in Melbourne in March 2024, including:
+Prime Minister Anthony Albanese had previously announced commitments at the ASEAN-Australia Special Summit in Melbourne in March 2024, including:

-• a bilateral mechanism to advance cooperation on Indonesia's electric vehicle cooperation [Memorandum of Understanding signed in November 2023 by Minister for Industry and Science, Ed Husic and Minister Erick Thohir on behalf of Indonesia’s Coordinating Ministry for Maritime Affairs and Investment].
+- a bilateral mechanism to advance cooperation on Indonesia's electric vehicle cooperation [a Memorandum of Understanding was signed in November 2023 by former Minister for Industry and Science, Ed Husic and Minister Erick Thohir on behalf of Indonesia’s Coordinating Minister for Maritime Affairs and Investment].

 High-level visits

-There has been a high tempo of two-way visits by Australian and Indonesian ministers with Indonesia's G20 Presidency in 2022 and as ASEAN Chair in 2023.
-Recent bilateral visits include:
+There has been a high tempo of two-way visits by Australian and Indonesian ministers.
+Bilateral visits in 2025 include:

 Defence and security